 Background on ESGs in Uganda

 Businesses and investors continue to play a critical role in facilitating sustainable development and shaping better outcomes in their activities.
-Various standards and approaches have emerged to foster this broad ideal and create acceptable outcomes beyond mere financial rewards.
+Various standards and approaches have emerged to foster this broad idea and create acceptable outcomes beyond mere financial rewards.
 To wit, Environmental, Social, and Governance (ESG) standards are among those at the fore of investment decisions.
 These connote a set of standards that are designed to form part of and are material to all business operations.
 These standards are geared towards ensuring that companies operate in a socially responsible and sustainable manner.

 Precisely, ESG standards entail the tripartite environmental, social, and governance features.
 The environmental feature relates to the impact of the institution’s activities on the environment, such as emissions, and pollution, among others.
 The Social feature relates to the social factors in investment such as community consent, child labor, and overall respect for human rights.
 The last feature of governance relates to the alignment of an institution's interests to extend beyond just making profits to accountability and transparency, among other practices.